 On October 8, Baltimore city police investigated a blue Chevrolet Caprice with a person sleeping inside parked near the Jones Falls Expressway.
 The officers became concerned because the driver’s license was from Washington State and the vehicle tag was from New Jersey.
 Despite the fact that the vehicle fit the description of a vehicle associated with the shooting in D.C. five days earlier, the officers did not question the occupants extensively nor did they search the vehicle.
 The Chevrolet Caprice was also later revealed to have formerly been used as an undercover police car in Bordentown, New Jersey.

 “The little car that could” award goes to the Caprice.
 Even after they’ve stumbled many times on the guilty Chevrolet, the police was still not able to identify the car as the vehicle used by the two shooters.
 To make matters worse, it was practically one of their own cars…O.J.
 Simpson’s nominee…

 Simpson did not show up for the arrest, so the police started an all points search for the fugitive.
 When they found him, the 35 mile (55 km/hour) an hour chase began.
+The civil court lawyers described it as one of the exciting arrests.
 First covered by only one helicopter, the event drew a lot of attention, so that in a short time more than 20 choppers covered the “news of the day.”

 NBC interrupted coverage of the 1994 NBA Final to air the pursuit.
 Thousands of spectators packed overpasses along the procession’s journey waiting for the white Bronco.
 Some had signs urging Simpson to flee and others were caught up in a festival-like atmosphere.
 Over twenty helicopters were following this chase.
 It was televised by local as well as national news outlets, with 95 million viewers tuning in.